 The schemes of work (SOW) for years 7 and 8 are available by viewing the attachments below.

 At the end of each unit of work, pupils are assessed on their knowledge and understanding.
-All end of unit assessments are open book meaning pupils can use their class notes to help them.
 Pupils in Years 7 and 8 take mid-term assessments twice a year that cover all work to that date.

-Pupils in Alpha 1 and Beta 1 are given the opportunity to take part in the UKMT Maths Challenge – a nationwide competition.
+Pupils in Alpha 1 are given the opportunity to take part in the UKMT Maths Challenge – a nationwide competition.
 This takes place in April.

 Years 9, 10 and 11

-In years 9, 10 and 11 pupils are set in two equal ability bands, X and Y. There are four sets in each of the bands.
+In years 9, 10 and 11 pupils are set in two equal ability bands, X and Y. There are four sets in each of the bands in year 10 and 11, and three in Year 9.
 Progress in Years 9 and 10 determines the setting for Year 11.